BitSain/SAMP-ShotDetect/README.md

 ## Contact

 Send me an email: bitsaindeveloper@gmail.com<br>
-Or also send a message via discord: XXXX
+Or also send a message via discord: